Homemade potato chips recipe with quick video, step by step pictures. Crispy, light and easy to make at home. Salt and pepper flavor.

 3. Drain the slices from water and spread in a kitchen cloth into a single layer.
 Pat off excess water, set aside for 15 mins.
 There should not be any excess water over the potato slices.
 Heat enough oil and add the potato slices in a sprinkled way.

 4. Keep cooking with stirring several times to ensure even cooking.
 Meanwhile, dissolve salt in water.
-Once the potatoes become light, bubbles reduce, sprinkle the salt solution, about one tbsp.
-Let the sizzling stop completely.
+Once the potatoes become light, bubbles reduce, sprinkle the salt solution, about one tablespoon Let the sizzling stop completely.
 Drain over paper towel.
 Sprinkle few pinches of black pepper powder and toss well.
 Repeat to finish and let it cool completely before storing in airtight containers.

 Enjoy crisp, light homemade potato chips with the goodness of black pepper.
 Stays good and fresh for 15 days.